YukinaMochizuki/agent/README.md

 - Spring Native 0.10.0-SNAPSHOT
 - [Project Lombok](https://projectlombok.org/)

+### Other dependencies with your runtime environment
+- i3wm or i3-grap - Use `i3-msg` to control window manager
+- xdotool - Simulate keyboard input and mouse activity

 ### Why native?
 Speed and experimental spirit.
 It took 3 seconds to start the packaged jar, but native executable only took less than 0.2.
-Obviously there's a very big gap.
+Obviously there's a very big gap between them.

 ![](https://i.imgur.com/orh4j5t.png)